-Yes.
-We don’t find ourselves understanding or rather discussing the psychology behind wealth-creation.
-And once we start doing that, we inevitably go back to Albert Bandura’s concept of self-efficacy, which actually goes on to determine a person’s thoughts, actions, motivation and behavior in the most powerful manner imaginable.
-He pointed out that people with a powerful sense of self efficacy are capable of viewing difficult tasks as challenges that need to be mastered in contrast to people with a weak sense of self-efficacy who view these same tasks as risks that should be avoided.
+We don’t often find ourselves discussing, much less understanding, the psychology behind wealth.
+But when we do, Albert Bandura’s concept of self-efficacy is inevitably brought into the conversation.
+Self-efficacy is basically what determines a person’s thoughts, actions, motivation, and behavior in the most powerful manner imaginable.
+He pointed out that people with a powerful sense of self-efficacy are capable of viewing difficult tasks as challenges that need to be mastered in contrast to people with a weak sense of self-efficacy who view these same tasks as risks that should be avoided.

-Since his revelations, financial experts at large have actually been trying to link the concept of sense of self-efficacy with finance.
+Since his revelations, financial experts at large have actually been trying to link the concept of self-efficacy with finance.
 As Bandura had pointed out, self-efficacy is bolstered by various factors including:

 - Experiencing success